katzer/cordova-plugin-background-mode/plugins/cordova-plugin-background-mode/README.md

 // or
 cordova.plugins.backgroundMode.setEnabled(false);
 ```

-__Note:__ By using `wkwebview-engine` on iOS, the plugin is enabled by default and cannot be disabled.

 ### Check if running in background
 Once the plugin has been enabled and the app has entered the background, the background mode becomes active.